lammps/lammps/doc/src/dump_modify.rst

 cached values from the last thermo output and include the exact same the values as specified by the :doc:`thermo_style <thermo_style>` command.
 Because these are cached values, they are only up-to-date when dump output is on a timestep that also has thermo output.
+Dump style *yaml* will skip thermo output on incompatible steps.

 ----------